oliviermasson/aiqget/README.md

 You just need to provide a comma-separated list of the serialnumber you want:

-example: python3 aiget.py --serialnumber 211941000138,211941000137
+example: python3 aiget.py --serialnumber 211941000138,211941000137 --customer ACME

-It will then generate an HTML file with associated results
+It will then generate an HTML file with associated results named :

+ACME_aiqget_results.html

+Script will also rename existing HTML file